wellcomecollection/storage-service/docs/architecture.md

 **Last updated: 16 March 2020.**

 This document explains how the storage service works, at an individual application level.
-It is intended for developers who are actively working on the storage service.
+It is intended for developers who are working on the storage service code.

-It follows the lifecycle of a bag: from initial conception to successfully stored.
+It follows the lifecycle of a bag: from initial conception to successful storage.

 ![](images/pipeline.png)